 - Advocate for state legislation that allows new transportation and infrastructure technology to be tested and deployed on public streets.

 - Encourage and support electric vehicles by prioritizing associated public and private infrastructure including in the right of way, and ensure that electric vehicle charging infrastructure incentivizes the use of renewable generated electricity.

 - Proactively prepare for drones as a freight component, as an inspection vehicle, or for other means of advancing mobility in the city.

-- Work with purveyors of new transportation and infrastructure technology to ensure timely and equitable deployment.
+- Work with purveyors of new transportation and infrastructure technology to ensure timely, equitable, and climate sensitive deployment.

 - Promote Minneapolis as a place to develop and test new transportation and infrastructure technology by partnering with entrepreneurs in the industry to incorporate new technologies in manners of city goals for transportation.